ldelossa/ldelossa-blog/src/routes/blog/_posts/sequential-consistency-in-practice.md

 A secondary mechanism, whether a dedicated process, vector clocks, or fence id, must be present to enforce that each process sees a totally ordered sequence of events.

+---
+edits:
+- fix on valid sequential interleavings in first example.